jamieberrier/costume-closet/README.md

 # Costume Closet

-A web application designed for 2 types of users, Dance Studios and their Dancers, to manage their dance costumes.
+A web application designed for 2 types of users, Dance Studio Owners and their Dancers, to manage their dance costumes.
-* Dance Studios -- Create an account to manage and track their dance studio's costumes and costume assignments
+* Dance Studio Owners -- Create an account to manage and track their dance studio's costumes and costume assignments
-    * Dance Studios can:
+    * Dance Studio Owners can:
         * Create, view, edit, and delete costumes
         * View their dancers (all and current) and add/deactivate dancers
         * Assign costumes to dancers